osho81/car-rental-v2/README.md

 For this project H2 database is used.
 There are two approaches, one in memory only, and one with enabled H2 db connection in intelliJ as well.
 In both cases the MockData.java automatically creates few mockdata records to the database.
+- If there is need for more mockdata records, execute the whole of part of the data.sql file.
+  - No customized schemas are used.
+  - If required, select TWRENTAL.PUBLIC as target data source/schema in data.sql run configurations.
+  - Alternatively, copy sql statements from the data.sql file and run in the H2 browser console.

 #### H2 in memory only